BaguaSys/tutorials/src/algorithms/async-model-average.md

 in the system, such synchronous algorithms are reasonably efficient, and gives deterministic training results that are easier to reason about.
-However, when there are stragglers in the system, with synchronous algorithms faster workers have to wait for the slowest worker in each iteration, which can dramatically harm the performance of the whole system.
+However, when there are stragglers in the system, with synchronous algorithms faster workers have to wait for the slowest worker in each iteration, which can dramatically harm the performance of the whole system[^1].
 To deal with stragglers, we can use asynchronous algorithms where workers are not required to be synchronized.
 The *Asynchronous Model Average* algorithm provided by Bagua is one of such algorithms.

 ## Algorithm